gridsome/gridsome.org/docs/config.md

 # Configuration

 Gridsome requires `/gridsome.config.js` to work.
-Plugin and project settings is located here.
+Plugin and project settings are located here.
 A basic configuration file would look something like this:

 ```js
 module.exports = {